Terms and Conditions of Business

 We operate a zero-tolerance policy against aggressive or abusive behaviour towards our staff or other clients.
 Any such behaviour will result in your immediate removal from our client list.

 We hope you will never have recourse to complain about the standards of service from Blake Veterinary Group.
-However, if you feel there is something you wish to complain about, please direct your comments in writing to the Directors.
+However, if you feel there is something you wish to complain about, please follow our complaints procedure.